KyleFontenot/svelte-adapter-bun/README.md

 - Converted to Typescript.
 - Moved from Prettier to BiomeJS.
 - Updated to ES6 and Biome's linter practices.
+- Added TLS options for using hosted SSL certs.

 ## Dev Vite Plugin